-Canada welcomed over 20 million foreign visitors last year.
+Canada welcomed over 20 million foreign visitors in 2018.
 There are many people who are not just interested in visiting Canada, but want to work in the country.
-However, is it possible to work in Canada on the eTA Visa?
+However, is it possible to work in Canada on the eTA?

 Short-term (15 or 30 days) work permit exemption with eTA Canada

-Certain foreign nationals who are exempt from the requirement to obtain a TRV are required to apply for an eTA.
+Certain foreign nationals who are exempt from the requirement to obtain a TRV (Temporary Resident Visa) are required to apply for an eTA (Electronic Travel Authorisation.)

 - British Virgin Islands